mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 This document, which should be read in conjunction with [Effective Go](https://golang.org/doc/effective_go.html) and [CodeReviewComments](https://github.com/golang/go/wiki/CodeReviewComments), outlines the small number of exceptions we make to maintain backward compatibility, as well as a number of additional stylistic rules we have adopted on top of those external recommendations.

-### Model package

-The `model` package is our public API which is consumed by many plugins and third-party integrations.
-The need to maintain backward compatibility for these external users of the `model` package prevents us from immediately bringing it into compliance with some of the rules outlined in this document.

-In order to avoid delaying the adoption of these rules in the wider codebase, we have chosen to temporarily exempt only the `model` package from certain rules (indicated below).
-However, outside of the `model` package, these rules should be followed in all new or modified code.

 ### Application of guidelines

-In addition to the specific exceptions made for backward compatibility in the `model` package, all new commits should also follow the rules as outlined in this and the linked documents, for both new and modified code.

-This does not, however, mean that a developer is *required* to fix any surrounding code that contravenes the rules in the style guide.
-It's encouraged to keep fixing things as you go, but it is not compulsory to do so.
+The following guidelines should be applied to both new and existing code.
+However, this does not mean that a developer is *required* to fix any surrounding code that contravenes the rules in the style guide.
+It's encouraged to keep fixing things as you go, but it's not compulsory to do so.
 Reviewers should refrain from asking for stylistic changes in surrounding code if the submitter has not included them in their pull request.

 ## Guidelines